viviensiu/llm-zoomcamp/module 4/NOTES.md

     - Persist data in Elastic Search index to prevent reindexing data on every run.
     - Include PostgreSQL with volume mapping.
     - Include a separate container for the Streamlit app.
+- The source codes in this module are generated using Claude-Sonnet!

 **New Packages**
 -  psycopg2-binary: PostgreSQL database adapter for the Python programming language.